-Downsizing from our former fifth wheel to our small motorhome, we found our outdoor camping gear for our small RV was too way big for our storage compartments.
-So, we had to get rid of all of it and start over with buying new RV gear that’s more conducive to our smaller fun-size RV lifestyle.
+Downsizing from our big 42′ fifth wheel to a small Class C motorhome, we found our outdoor camping gear was too way big for our tiny exterior storage compartments.
+So, we had to get rid of all of camping accessories and literally start over.
+We found new camping gear that’s more conducive to our smaller fun-size RV lifestyle.